The Team at ISI

 At ISI, she teaches English and Humanities.
 Pam is passionate about literature and all things connected to reading.
 As a result, she is perfectly suited to being the school librarian.

-Pam has been the Middle School coordinator since September 2016.
+Pam has been the High School coordinator since September 2016.

 Pam has been teaching at the International School of Iceland since 2004, apart from the 2011-2012 school year, when she was on sabbatical at the International School of Oslo.